mightybyte/armor/README.md

 might not be applied to in-flight messages.
 Clearly we need something to help us protect against this problem.
 Enter `armor`.

-For an overview of how to use this package, [check out the test suite](https://github.com/TaktInc/armor/blob/master/test/AppA.lhs).
+For an overview of how to use this package, check out the [literate Haskell tutorial in the test suite](test/AppA.lhs).

 ## Credits